|Round 1||Adelaide 500||Feb 28 - Mar 3|

 Racing with the Adelaide based Buik Motorworks, Shahin enters 2018 for his maiden full-time Carrera Cup season.

-Josh Hunt joins Porsche Wilson Security Carrera Cup Australia with a broad range of motor racing experience.
+Josh Hunt joined Carrera Cup Australia with a broad range of motor racing experience.

 Hunt moved to Europe aged 16 to pursue his professional driving career.
 From karting in Italy, Hunt moved to USF2000 in the USA before a stint in Toyota Atlantic Championship.
 Since then, Hunt had a range of open wheel, sports car and prototype experience that saw him well-placed for the 2018 Porsche season.